Grisou13/mawie/docs/gui.md

     def __init__(self,parent = None):
         super().__init__(parent)
 ```
-This is literally it.
 This will register your component in the main window, and adds it to the event management loop.
 Now your class can receive events if you create the method handle(self,event)

 The components use PyQt5 grid system, if you choose to use PySide or use a Qt design editor, this doc cannot help you...
 Please note that GuiComponent is internally a QWidget.